ISO 27001:2022 Annex A Controls Explained

 Let's say you've evaluated the context of your organisation and determined that PCI DSS is in scope because you process credit card data.

-There are aspects of ISO 27001 that will definitely support PCI DSS.
-However, PCI DSS is very prescriptive.
+There are controls in ISO 27001 that will definitely support PCI DSS.
+However, PCI DSS is very prescriptive and has specific controls outside the scope of ISO 27001.

 In this instance, you should: